Startr/WEB-Sage.Education-docs/docs/tutorials/text-to-speech/openedai-speech-integration.md

 -----------------

 * Docker installed on your system
-* Open WebUI running in a Docker container
+* Sage WebUI running in a Docker container
 * Basic understanding of Docker and Docker Compose

 **Option 1: Using Docker Compose**